-Our Boyden Chamber and 3D spheroid studies indicate that LIMK1/2 KD strongly suppresses invasion.
-However, these paradigms interrogate the combined effect of multiple cellular processes, including chemotaxis and confined migration.
-To gain deeper mechanistic insight into the origin of these results, we examined the effect of LIMK1/2 KD on 1D confined migration and chemotaxis using microchannels.
-In addition to being compatible with live-cell imaging, both chemotaxis and migration through confined spaces are important features of GBM invasion in vivo (37,38).
-In previous studies, we have found microchannel-based scaffolds serve as a useful surrogate for contact guidance-medated invasion reminiscent of that observed along vascular beds and white matter tracts (33,39-42).
-We fabricated PDMS devices with varying width channels ranging from 5 - 100 μm and measured migration speed along the channels.
-As anticipated, when NT cells were fully confined by both walls in the 5 μm-wide channels, these cells migrated faster than in fully unconfined matrices, which we and others have previously observed and attributed to the enforced polarization (43).
-More importantly, LIMK1/2 KD cells migrated significantly slower than NT cells specifically when confined by 5 μm wide channels. which points to the particular significance of LIMK1/2 mediated polarization dynamics in the mode of migration most relevant to GBM invasion in vivo.
-This reduction in migration speed was not observed in single-KD cell lines (Supplemental Figure 3).
-LIMK1/2 KD cells exhibited a disorganized actin cytoskeletal architecture and were incapable of polarizing and forming actin cables necessary for efficient cell motility on 1D (Figure 4A) (44).
-We then investigated the ability of the KD cells to respond to chemotactic cues, motivated by the reported roles of cofilin in shaping directional migration (45-47).
-Under an EGF gradient, ~75% of NT cells fell within the upper quadrants of a Wind-Rose plot, demonstrating a strong chemotactic effect as expected.
-Conversely, under the same stimulus, LIMK1/2 KD cells migrated much more randomly as evidenced by the even distribution of cells within migration paths in all quadrants (Figure 4B).
-Further, the LIMK1/2 KD cells not only showed aberrant chemotaxis but also exhibited slower overall migration speeds (Figure 4C).
-Thus, suppression of LIMK1/2 slows cell invasion by limiting cell polarization and rapid migration along 1D confined channels as well as by disrupting chemotaxis.
+LIMK1/2-mediated polarization dynamics in the mode of migration most relevant to GBM invasion in vivo.
+This reduction in migration speed was not observed in single KD cell lines (Supplementary Fig. S3).
+LIMK1/2 KD cells exhibited a disorganized actin cytoskeletal architecture and were incapable of polarizing and forming actin cables necessary for efficient cell motility in 1D (Fig. 4A; ref.
+43).
+We then investigated the ability of the KD cells to respond to chemotactic cues, motivated by the reported roles of cofilin in shaping directional migration (44-46).
+Under an EGF gradient, approximately 75% of NT cells fell within the upper quadrants of a Wind-Rose plot, demonstrating a strong chemotactic effect as expected.
+Conversely, under the same stimulus, LIMK1/2 KD cells migrated much more randomly as evidenced by the even distribution of cells within migration paths in all quadrants (Fig. 4B).
+Furthermore, the LIMK1/2 KD cells not only showed aberrant chemotaxis but also exhibited slower overall migration speeds (Fig. 4C).
+Thus, suppression of LIMK1/2 slows cell invasion by limiting cell polarization and rapid migration along 1D-confined channels as well as by disrupting chemotaxis.